8 Bronchitis Medications Your Doctor May Prescribe

 8. Corticosteroids

-Home remedies for bronchitis, such as ginger tea or eucalyptus tea, contain substances with anti-inflammatory or expectorant action.
-They can help to relieve bronchial inflammation or help to facilitate phlegm elimination.
-These home remedies can be a great complement to your doctor's prescribed treatment.
-Learn more about home remedies for bronchitis.
+Natural remedies for bronchitis, such as ginger tea or eucalyptus tea, contain substances with anti-inflammatory or expectorant effects that can help relieve bronchial inflammation and facilitate phlegm elimination.
+These remedies can complement your doctor’s prescribed treatment.